amplifier19/C/README.md

 ## Description

-A progrmam built for finding the hidden words inside of any Cryptolex.
+A program built for finding the hidden words inside of any Cryptolex.

 ## Set up